Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Self-Distillation With Adaptive Relevance Margins

 \section{Self-Distillation With Adaptive Relevance Margins}

-We formulate three criteria to simplify the training process and increase the training efficiency of bi-encoders for retrieval and address the drawbacks of teacher-distillation approaches outlined before: \begin{enumerate*}[label=\bfseries(\arabic*)] \item no teacher model for target estimation: the loss function should only rely on the information contained in provided training triplets, \item no batch sampling procedure: the loss function should be effective with randomly ordered data, \item no hyperparameters: the loss function should be applicable without computationally intensive hyperparameter tuning. \end{enumerate*} In this section, we introduce \emph{adaptive relevance margins}, a novel self-distillation loss function for retrieval fine-tuning.
-We motivate it starting from how a margin loss is traditionally calculated, and deriving several variants for the inner term of the loss incrementally.
+We formulate three criteria to simplify the training process, increase the training efficiency of bi-encoders for retrieval, and address the drawbacks of teacher distillation approaches outlined before: \begin{enumerate*}[label=(\arabic*)] \item no teacher model for target estimation: the loss function should only rely on the information contained in provided training triplets; \item no batch sampling procedure: the loss function should be effective with randomly ordered data; \item no hyperparameters: the loss function should be applicable without hyperparameter tuning. \end{enumerate*} In this section, we introduce \emph{adaptive relevance margins}, a novel self-distillation loss function for retrieval fine-tuning.
+We motivate it starting from how a margin loss is traditionally calculated, and derive several variants for the inner term of the loss.

-\paragraph{Static Targets.} The traditional margin loss for a triplet $(q_i, d^+_i, d^-_i)$ of query, positive (relevant) document, and negative (non-relevant) document contrasts the query relevance margin, i.e., the difference between the cosine similarity $\phi(q_i, d^+_i)$ of a query and a positive document and the cosine similarity $\phi(q_i, d^-_i)$ between query and a negative document, with a target value $\varepsilon$~\cite{hofstatter:2021}: \footnote{We explicitly omit writing the representation function $f_\theta$ in our notation for brevity, therefore $q,d$ already signify query/document representations.}
+\paragraph{Static Targets.} The traditional margin loss for the $i$-th training triplet $(q_i, d^+_i, d^-_i)$ consisting of a query~$q_i$, a positive (i.e., relevant) document~$d^+_i$, and a negative (i.e., less or non-relevant) document~$d^-_i$ contrasts the query--document relevance margin~\cite{hofstatter:2021}.
+It is calculated as the difference between the cosine similarity~$\varphi(q_i, d^+_i)$ of~$q_i$ and~$d^+_i$ and the cosine similarity~$\varphi(q_i, d^-_i)$ of~$q_i$ and~$d^-_i$, with a target value~$\varepsilon\in[0,1]$: \footnote{For brevity, we omit the encoder~$f_\theta$ from the loss functions.}

-This variant optimizes for a latent space where positive and negative documents are separated by a value of at least $\varepsilon$ w.r.t. their query similarity.
-However, $\varepsilon$ must be tuned for the best effectiveness.
+This loss optimizes for a latent space where positive and negative documents are separated by a value of at least~$\varepsilon$ in terms of their similarity to a query, where $\varepsilon$ is a hyperparameter to be tuned.